herneri/openboard/README.md

 MySQL or MariaDB

 ## Setup and Configuration

+openboard is meant to run with two seperate web servers:

+1. The REST API and DBMS to handle data requests.
+2. Retrieve data from the backend and render HTML.

+Doing so allows for scalability and avoids pointless HTTP requests to the localhost when using a web frontend.
+However, you can run it on one host just fine.

 Run this statement in your MySQL or MariaDB DBMS before using openboard:
 `CREATE DATABASE openboard;`